-With the festive season steadily approaching, the country on lockdown level 1 and over 10.8 million South African citizens being fully vaccinated against the COVID-19 virus.
-Many planned holiday destinations and travel plans set in motion are cause for more reason to know your rights and duties when stopped at a roadblock or pulled over by a law enforcement officer.
+With the Easter Weekend steadily approaching, many planned holiday destinations and travel plans set in motion are cause for more reason to know your rights and duties when stopped at a roadblock or pulled over by a law enforcement officer.
 When you are stopped by a law enforcement officer the following may be allowed by the law enforcement officer:

 - The officer may search you and/ or your property without a warrant at a roadblock if the police can show good cause for the search;

 - If the Police have reasonable grounds to search, they may search you and/ or your property at a roadside check without a warrant if you consent to a search;